-This Privacy Notice explains in detail the types of personal data we may collect about you when you interact with us.
+This Privacy Notice explains in detail the types of personal data we may collect about you when use our products or services or websites, or otherwise interact with us.
 It also explains how we’ll store and handle that data and keep it safe.

 We want you to be fully informed about your rights, and how Peritus Learning uses your data.

 - We believe in using your personal information to make things simpler and better for you.